How To Bet On Horses – Top 12 Horse Betting Tips And Guide

 11. Be wary of a Tipster

 If you knew the winning lottery numbers would you share them?
 Of course not!
 Tipsters are not in the know about which horse will win every race.
-Most high profile tipsters make money by tipping a horse which they have backed, this then brings the price down as lots of people bet on the horse, and then the tipster can lay the bet and make a guaranteed profit.
+Most high profile tipsters prosper by tipping a horse which they have backed, this then brings the price down as lots of people bet on the horse, and then the tipster can lay the bet.

 If you look online you will find every horse in every race will be tipped to win.
 Someone somewhere will have tipped the winner for the race you want to bet on.
 Doing your own research and understanding that there is not a magic formula to picking winners is the best way forward.